aeonSolutions/AeonLabs-Site-Logistics-Platform/README.md

 # Site Logistics Multi Environment System

+Business Technology Implementation
+Between 2018 and mid-2020, I successfully implemented a digital transformation to a startup in the construction sector and moved the enterprise forward by enabling the delivery of works to all 70+ construction workers, with the implementation of digital methodologies and communication in real time at each construction site and at the same time managing all logistics aspects of construction works through a cloud logistics platform, also designed from start by me, developed, and coded.
+Currently consists of 2 android Apps, an MS Windows desktop App in.NETCore.
+All connecting to a cloud server API and where data is stored and shared among devices using current encryption standards.

+The current state of development allows remote human resource management using a location-sensitive attendance log system where the worker, at the construction site, uses his company smartcard, union card, or smartphone to register entrance and exit the perimeter of the construction site.
+It is also possible to document all construction building materials delivered at each construction site: each time a truck arrives at the site, a designated worker opens an entry in the system and adds a photocopy of the delivery document for the materials that are being unloaded.
+You can download a testing version of the software at www.aeonlabs.solutions/sitelogistics.construction

+Figure 4 - main activity of the Construction Site management and Logistics Android App But that is not all, I also identified at the beginning, poor communication, and efficiency of transmitting basic information to workers.
+Misunderstandings, the incomplete transmission of the message needed to transmit.
+For example, in simple information about planning the next vacation or quality assessment of lunch food.
+To mitigate, I implemented a messaging system using a well-known commercial messaging app to share not only messages, but also photos among the foreman at each construction site and office personnel.
+Current results show a significant improvement in the general mood of workers in that regard.
+ Impact
+•	Eliminated errors in logging attendance of workers count at each construction site
+•	Lowered from 400% to 15% the total unpaid hours on works on unscheduled tasks
+•	Increased invoice revenue in 5% of the total amount subcontracted by adding metrics control on monthly works with logging of delivery notes quantities of building materials delivered at the construction site
+•	Significantly reduced communication problems between worker teams, site engineers, and office personnel with the implementation of a chat app with photos and file sharing.
+•	Enabled log of daily metrics of the work done by workers.
+Previously, a task was only done by the subcontractor.

+Enterprises I was involved, as a project manager, and doing construction site management using the logistics platform stated above:

+Duchêne SA at the construction site
+Tramway in the outskirts of Liège for building a Tram Gare (2019/20)

+Thomas & Piron at the construction sites
+Building a residential apartment building in the city center of Nivelles (2018/19); Building a residential apartment building in the outskirts of Balmoral (2019/20);
+Wust at the construction sites
+Building a 'Maison de Repo' near Perwez (2018/20);
+Repurposing a “Palais de justice” building in Eupen;
+Construction of a school in Ans near Liege;
+Jazy SA on the construction site
+Building a residential apartment building in Evere (2019/20) BAUNV at the construction sites
+Renovation and repurposing of a building in the city center of Antwerp (2019);
+Building a residential apartment building in Mechelen (2019/20);
+Repurpose a residential apartment building in Verviers (2020);

 Brief summary of what solutions were prototyped and deployed: ( P. & D. )

 ■ Health & Safety